For a while now, both Bones and His Heir have been haunting me.

 Law's words were digging at her mind like a plow, growing questions and thoughts that shouldn't even come to mind, let alone ponder about them.
 What if Luffy was going to stay on the island longer than she thought and she ended up waiting years?
 The reason why she joined his crew in the first place was because he promised to help her look for it, but what Law had told her twisted and turned in her mind.

 She hated to admit it, but he had been right about her being a novice.
 There was no way she could send her animations to travel in her stead.
 She didn't have that power yet.
-Ugh, she thought looking at her hand, finger tips glowing a soft shade of grey, what good is it to have magic at your fingertips when you can use it when you need it most.
+Ugh, she thought, looking down at her hand and watched her fingertips glow a soft shade of grey, what good is it to have magic at your fingertips when you can use it when you need it most.

 She felt lost, useless and extremely stupid.